 Traffic school can also be assigned by a judge if you decided to attend court and are adjudicated "guilty" or adjudication is "withheld".
-When adjudication is "withheld", the citation is not dismissed, but "no points" will be assessed on the condition that you complete your court ordered requirement in the time frame assigned by the judge.
+When adjudication is "withheld", the citation is not dismissed, but "no points" will be assessed on the condition that you complete your court ordered course in the time frame assigned by the judge.

 Court ordered classes may be the 4 hour class, but could also be the 8 hour intermediate course, an 8 hour aggressive driving course or the 12 hour advanced driving course.
 When court ordered, traffic school is no longer an option.
 It is now a requirement to maintain your driving privileges and typically requires attendance in a classroom.

 Classroom courses are provided in a relaxed seminar style format.
 This allows you to have direct contact with a certified instructor and have a forum to discuss topics with other students.
-The seminar style courses offers a highly social class with plenty of interaction among participants.
+The seminar style courses offers a highly social environment with plenty of interaction among participants.

 The course is divided into multiple sessions and topics.
 Sessions are 50 minutes in length with a 10 minute break once an hour.
 While there is no test required to complete the class, students are encouraged and expected to actively participate in the seminar discussions in order to receive their Completion Certificate.